ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 The 3 new fields in the header are `multiuse`, `recv_id` and `recv_length`.

 The field `multiuse` is a 4 byte integer.
 As the name indicates, it is a multi-purpose field.
-Its exact usage is determined by the the `flags` field.
+Its exact usage is determined by the `flags` field.

 If the CONNID_HDR universal flag is toggled in `flags`, this field is the sender's connection ID (connid).
 Otherwise, it is a padding space.